Radio Daze

 Those Great People....

 I can't believe the good fortune I had to be able to work with such great names in the radio business.
 Wow!
 Where do I start?
-Howie Lund, Carl Bates, Rick Libby, Bill Bailey, Doctor Bruce Nelson, Hal McLain, Mike Cannon (now with the Houston Astros), Steve Lundy (Now, THERE'S a legend for you!), Mike Barajas, Joe Wade Formicola (He appeared on Chicago Hope with me!
+Howie Lund, Carl Bates, Rick Libby, Bill Bailey, Doctor Bruce Nelson, Hal McLain, Mike Cannon, Steve Lundy (Now, THERE'S a legend for you!), Mike Barajas, Joe Wade Formicola (He appeared on Chicago Hope with me!
 A performance to be missed.
 Come to think of it, most people did.), Paul Berlin, Rick Candea (who hired me at KILT-FM in 1983), Mac Hudson & Irv Harrigan, Robert B. McEntire, Jim Carola (anyone whose name ends in a vowel is COOL!), Leslie T. Travis (hardest working lady in radio), Josh (Rowdy Yates) Holstead, Darren Davis (PD with a cool sense of humor and a string of extremely successful stations in Chicago), and a real talent whom I consider a good friend, as well, Steve Giuttari.
+I had the pleasure of working for (and with) Ed Scarbrough who, was the PD at 107-5 K-HITS in Houston, until its switch to The Eagle.
+Ed has a special talent for getting the best out of his people and allowing them to enjoy the process.
+Ed "gets it".
 These are not only names, but, an important part of my resume.
 When you work with people like these, you keep raising the bar, working harder to keep the medium fresh.
 Better still, they're fun people to be around.

 Already working at it in 1967!